sourcebots/docs/content/api/_index.md

 r = Robot()
 ```

-This will initialise your robot and allow it to communicate with the robot's various boards.
-Once this has been done, this `Robot` object can be used for most of the functions of the robot.
+Once this has been done, this `Robot` object can be used to control the robot's functions.

-The remainder of the tutorials pages will assume your robot is defined as `r`.
+The remainder of the tutorials pages will assume your `Robot` object is defined as `r`.

 ## Where to put your code
 Your code needs to be put on a USB drive in a file called `main.py`.
 On insertion into the robot, this file will be executed.
 The file is directly executed off your USB drive, with your drive as the working directory.